1/2

 to

-Theory
+π Theory

 C(n,N) = 3N² / (π² n(n+1))

-Exact vs Predicted
+Exact vs Predicted Scroll to zoom, drag to pan

-Relative Error %
+Relative Error % Scroll to zoom, drag to pan

-Sector Data (click row to see primes)
+Sector Data (click row to see details)

 Sector Tree Path (Stern-Brocot navigation - click nodes to play)